U.S. Alerts

 Night

-Saturday Night: Showers likely and possibly a thunderstorm.
-Cloudy, with a low around 52.
-South southwest wind around 5 mph becoming calm in the evening.
+Monday Night: A chance of showers and thunderstorms before 10pm, then showers likely and possibly a thunderstorm after 1am.
+Mostly cloudy, with a low around 65.
+East northeast wind around 5 mph becoming calm.
 Chance of precipitation is 70%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Showers